 Social Media Guidelines

-Social media, in its many forms, is increasingly becoming a key component in how universities communicate, collaborate, share knowledge, and build relationships with prospects, current students, and alumni.
 The following is a set of guidelines and best practices developed to assist University employees in optimizing their social media efforts for and on behalf of the University.
 Stony Brook employees are subject to these guidelines to the extent they identify themselves as a Stony Brook employee (other than as an incidental mention of place of employment in a personal blog on topics unrelated to Stony Brook).
-If you have suggestions or comments about these procedures, please contact Stefan Hyman in the Office of Undergraduate Admissions.
+If you have suggestions or comments about these procedures, please contact Chris D’Orso in Enrollment Communications at email@example.com.

 Authorized Stony Brook Social Media Sites

-Authorized sites – official online publications of University departments, programs, and centers – are eligible to be listed on the University’s Connect page, a directory of social media sites.
-To obtain authorization, a responsible department head must email the Director of University Web Content, Jacob Levich, identifying the department, center, or program be listed and the URL of the social media site(s).
-The department head need not directly manage the site but is ultimately responsible for the site’s content and adherence to applicable law, policy, and University guidelines.
+Authorized sites – official online publications of University departments, programs, and centers – are eligible to be listed on the University’s Connect page at stonybrook.edu/social.
+To obtain authorization, a responsible department head must email the Assistant Director of Enrollment Communications, Chris D’Orso, identifying the department, center, or program listed and the URL of the social media site(s).
+The department head or dean need not directly manage the site but is ultimately responsible for the site’s content and adherence to applicable law, policy, and University guidelines.

 Guidelines and tips